vettorefburana/Run-Rstudio-Server-from-Docker/README.md

 ![image](https://user-images.githubusercontent.com/74903161/145717624-0d51a0cd-203a-4d2f-8e49-3bf15f9be62b.png)

-5) On RStudio Server, set the library path to ```packages```, so that installed packages are stored locally and do not need to be re-installed every time.
+5) In RStudio Server, set the library path to ```packages```, so that installed packages are stored locally and do not need to be re-installed every time:

 ```rb